The Interview Skills Overview provides tips on interview preparation and following up with employers after the interview.

 Law firm interviews for summer associate and post-graduate entry level positions typically consist of a screening and call-back.

 Call-back – Call-back interviews tend to be longer and you may meet with multiple attorneys in a series of back-to-back 20-30 minute-interviews, usually in the employer’s office.
+(This year call-back interviews will most likely take place online, via the employer's virtual video interview platform.)
 In addition to letting the employer learn more about your skills, experiences and level of interest, call-back interviews provide an opportunity to assess how well your personality and demeanor “fit” with the others in the office and with the organizational culture and values.
-Sometimes these interviews include lunch, coffee, or some other type of social interaction.
+In the past these interviews often included lunch, coffee, or some other type of social interaction.
+We anticipate these meetings will be held online.

 Public Sector Interviews